 - JSerra Faith Formation – Tuesday Night Youth Group (TNL)

 In addition to organized sports, I have a passion for mountain biking.
 Prior to my tumor and complications, I spent most of my off-time riding with my buddies Iain, Zach, Edward and my brother Hayden in Laguna, Aliso Woods, San Clemente and the Santa Ana Mountains.
 I also made many trips to Big Bear and rode a ton at the Snow Summit bike park.
-My ultimate is to get back to the level of riding I had before and go to Whistler to ride.
+My ultimate is to get back to the level of riding I had before.
+One of the most fun I recently had riding was going to St George, UT and ride with my dad and his buddy Barry.
+Currently, I am sponsored by ODI grips and GoPro for my mountain biking and video’s I post on my channel.

-My immediate plan is to continue on my rehab and get ready to play football at St Norbert College.
+My immediate plan is to continue on my rehab and working out to get ready to play football in the fall hopefully at Chapman University.
 I have a lot of work to do, but I am focused on being able to play.
 I am blessed to have played at JSerra High School in the Trinity League which is the most competitive league in the nation.
 My experience at JSerra and being coached by Pat Harlow has prepared me for the opportunity to continue to play.